The Menopause Management Course for Nurse Practitioners

 Testimonials

-Build confidence in evidence-based menopause care
+Join 1,500+ building confidence in evidence-based menopause care

 This course was supported by an unrestricted educational grant from Bayer Inc. Bayer did not participate in the planning, content, delivery, or evaluation of this activity.